 By encouraging young British Columbians to think creatively through greater engagement with the arts, B.C.
-Creative Futures will nurture emerging creative leaders and help develop a future workforce of collaborative, innovative thinkers.
-With the BC Arts Council (BCAC), an independent agency supporting artists and cultural organizations throughout the province, our government will deliver new and expanded existing programs to support the strategy,
+Creative Futures is nurturing emerging creative leaders and helping develop a future workforce of collaborative, innovative thinkers.
+With the BC Arts Council (BCAC), an independent agency supporting artists and cultural organizations throughout the province, our government is delivering new and expanded existing programs to support the strategy,